MicrosoftDocs/power-platform/power-platform/important-changes-coming.md

 - Dynamics 365 connector can't be selected for creating a new integration.
 - Editing an existing integration won't be allowed, if you attempt to edit you'll be required to choose a different connector.

-#### Automate
+#### Power Automate

-- Dynamics 365 connector can't be selected for creating a new flow.
+- Dynamics 365 connector can't be added to new or existing flows.
-- Existing flows will continue to run until the Microsoft Dataverse connector is available in GA (date announcement in 2024)
+- Existing flows will continue to run until the final deprecation date, which will be announced in 2024.

 #### Logic Apps